thangngoc89/blog/content/writing-reason-react-bindings-the-right-way/index.md

 # The official way according to the docs

-ReasonReact provides a great way to inteprop with React.js components using `ReasonReact.wrapJsForReason`.
+ReasonReact provides a great way to interop with React.js components using `ReasonReact.wrapJsForReason`.
 Here is [an example from the ReasonReact docs:](https://reasonml.github.io/reason-react/docs/en/interop.html#reasonreact-using-reactjs)

 ```reason
 /* PersonalInformation.re */